 The sources for the drainage boundaries that Mackinder used to draw the pivot area are reasonably accurate, but some significant adjustments are worth considering.

 The sources for the drainage boundaries that Mackinder used to draw the pivot area are reasonably accurate when compared to drainage basins generated from digital elevation models available today.
-By re-creating the pivot area in a GIS one can certainly see what Mackinder was getting at.
+By re-creating the pivot area using a GIS application one can certainly see what Mackinder was getting at.
 The pivot area is a large complex of individual basins that drained to an “icy sea” or internally, all commonly intersected or within reach of a massive natural East-West highway of steppes.
 However, some significant adjustments are worth considering.

 The southern border of Mackinder’s original pivot area should be extended more to the East.